 Specific physiological situations [15]

 Dietary iron is used to compensate for losses but also to meet increased needs in certain physiological situations (adaptation of absorption).
-Among these situations subject to iron deficiencies due to increasing demand, we can distinguish (EFSA data for reference intakes):- Women with high menstrual loss.
-The recommended intakes then drop from 11 mg / d to 16 mg / d.
+Among these situations subject to iron deficiencies due to increasing demand, we can distinguish (EFSA data for reference intakes):

 Non-physiological situations of vigilance